fkj/secav-prover/README.md

 # SeCaV Prover
 This is an automated theorem prover for the SeCaV system for first-order logic with functions.

-It has been formally verified to be sound and complete, which means that it will never pretend to have proven an invalid formula, and that it will prove any provable formula if given enough time.
+It has been formally verified to be sound and complete, which means that it will never pretend to have proven an invalid formula, and that it will prove any valid formula if given enough time.
 The SeCaV Prover produces human-readable proofs in the SeCaV system, which means that users can verify the proofs by hand, and study them to understand why a formula is valid.

 The prover is implemented and verified in Isabelle, with some supporting functions implemented in Haskell.